ryouchinsa/ryouchinsa.github.io/export/README.md

 ```

 # Export COCO JSON file
-Specify the split ratio "80/10/10" so that all images are split into train, validation, and test sets.

-When the shuffle checkbox is ON, images are randomly shuffled everytime you export.
-When the shuffle checkbox is OFF, images are taken from the current sort according to the split ratio.

 Annotation files are exported as an [COCO JSON file](http://cocodataset.org/#format-data).
+- Specify the split ratio "80/10/10" so that all images are split into train, validation, and test sets.
+- When the shuffle checkbox is ON, images are randomly shuffled everytime you export.

-[Detectron2](https://github.com/facebookresearch/detectron2) is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.
+- [Detectron2](https://github.com/facebookresearch/detectron2) is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.

 For a box object, "segmentation" is exported as empty.